 Effective Startup Learning Double Loop Learning: Things Right or Right Things—Get it Right Fast

-Effective Startup Learning: new ventures need to learn, and they need to learn fast, or fail fast.
-The trouble is that you are already run off your feet and taking time out to ‘learn’, seems like a luxury.
+Effective Startup Learning: new ventures need to learn, and they need to learn fast, or they will fail fast.
+The trouble is that you are already run off your feet.
+To take time out to ‘learn’, seems like a luxury.
 However, there’s a good way to do it.
-It’s called double loop learning.
+It’s called double-loop learning.

-You may react to this way of effective startup learning by agreeing, but insisting that you need to act, rather than reflect, but you do so at your peril.
-Interestingly enough, there are many entrepreneurs who do it almost instinctively, and when they do, it gets called a business pivot.
+You may react to this way of effective startup learning by agreeing in principle, but insisting that you need to act, rather than reflect.
+You do so at your peril.
+Interestingly enough, there are many entrepreneurs who do effective startup learning almost instinctively, and when they do, it gets called a business pivot.

-Using double loop learning, you will go through the single loop, then the double loop.
+If you use double-loop learning, you will go through the single loop, then the double loop.
 In the process, your discussion will be on the basis of evidence.
-Then you will conclude that your original assumptions were right and you should preserve them—or mistaken and that you should pivot in some way to better address those assumptions.
+Then you will conclude that your original assumptions were right and you should preserve them—or mistaken, and that you should pivot in some way to better address those assumptions.